zhou-ran/workflows/DropSeq_processing/README.md

 # DropSeq pipeline

-All analysis pipeline was based the snakemake
+All analysis pipeline was based the snakemake.

+How to run:
 ```shell

 snakemake -s Snakefile.smk

 ```

 ## Prepare

 ### 1. sample information